 Your workplace may have existing tools and information in place to help identify hazards.
-Hazard reports, incident reports (including potentially serious incident (PSI) reports), equipment, preventive maintenance records, first aid logs and inspections can all be used to update hazard assessments on an ongoing basis.
+Hazard reports, incident reports (including near misses), equipment, preventive maintenance records, first aid logs and inspections can all be used to update hazard assessments on an ongoing basis.